TavernAI/TavernAI/faq.md

 Good morning, sirs!
 This page aims to document some things that would bloat the README too much.
+# Most of this information is no longer applicable.
+Ask questions in Discord.
 ## Q: Explain what all this chatbot stuff is about
 Modern AI language models have gotten so powerful that some of them are now convincingly able to simulate a character you create, and who you can chat with.
 For example, you can tell the AI to pretend to be a Go instructor named Jubei from medieval Japan, and it will act and respond accordingly.
 Or you can tell it to pretend to be Wonder Woman.
 You can also specify a scenario ("Wonder Woman and I are robbing a bank"), a writing style ("Wonder Woman speaks in ebonics"), or anything else you can think of.